aptos-foundation/AIPs/aips/aip-43.md

 requires (*optional): AIP-47, AIP-44
 ---

-# AIP-43 - Parallelize Digital Assets (Token V2) and Fungible Assets minting/burning
+# AIP-43 - Parallelize Digital Assets (Token V2)

 ## Summary

-This AIP proposes a solution to speedup minting and burning Token v2 and Fungible Assets by parallelizing the processes (single thread to multithread).
-Currently, Token v2 and Fungible Assets are single threaded and sequential when minting from individual collection or asset, by parallelizing this we can expect a higher throughput/peak.
+This AIP proposes a solution to speedup minting and burning Token v2 by parallelizing the processes (single thread to multithread).
+Currently, Token v2 is single threaded and sequential when minting from individual collection or asset, by parallelizing this we can expect a higher throughput/peak.

 Please note, this AIP introduces a breaking change!
 Please read the rest of the AIP for details.